 Vocabulary: A Teacher's Resource

 Vocabulary development is key to the activities in this module.
-The master list below includes words that learners encounter in this module, as well as other vocabulary that can be included according to learner interests and needs at the CLB 1/2 level.
+The master list below includes words that learners encounter in this module, as well as other vocabulary that can be included according to learner interests and needs.

 Emergency Vocabulary